 I am a military veteran, do I get in-state tuition rate?

-If you separated from active duty within three years from the day before semester begins, you might qualify for an exemption.
-Please bring to the Admissions Office page MEMBER-4 of your DD-214 to process the exemption and get set up for priority registration.
+If you separated from active duty you may qualify for an exemption.
+Submit page MEMBER-4 of your DD-214 to process the exemption and get set up for priority registration.
+Submit Forms Online

 I am an active duty military member, can I get exempted?

 If you are a full-time active duty military member and currently stationed in California, you may be exempted from non-resident fees until your orders' expiration date.
-Please submit a copy of your current ID/Drivers license and your current orders to a residency clerk via JIRA submission.
+Please submit a copy of your current ID/Drivers license and your current orders to a residency specialist.
+Submit Form Online.